DC-DistADMM: ADMM Algorithm for Constrained Distributed Optimization over Directed Graphs

-The authors have introduced a preliminary version \cite{khatana2020cdc} of the method developed here termed as D-DistADMM; the current work presents a significant generalization, DC-DistADMM where a \textit{constrained} distributed optimization problem is considered compared to the unconstrained case focused in the preliminary version.
-The constrained optimization problem poses significant technical challenges over the unconstrained case; however, we establish stronger and more comprehensive results under less restrictive assumptions.
-Here, we provide a comprehensive and detailed analysis where we establish a linear rate of convergence for the DC-DistADMM algorithm when the global objective function is strongly convex and smooth and an $O(1/k)$ rate of convergence in terms of the objective function residuals (difference between the objective function value at any iteration $k$ and the optimal objective function value) in the case when the individual functions are convex but not-necessarily convex (in comparison to preliminary results on convergence of the Lagrangian function residuals presented in \cite{khatana2020cdc}).
-In the current work, we also provide numerical validation of the DC-DistADMM algorithm and its applicability using detailed numerical tests and comparison with other state-of-the-art algorithms which is missing in the preliminary version \cite{khatana2020cdc}.
+The authors have introduced a preliminary version \cite{khatana2020cdc} of the method developed here termed as D-DistADMM.
+The current work presents a significant generalization, $\D$, where a \textit{constrained} distributed optimization problem is considered.
+The constrained optimization problem poses significant technical challenges over the unconstrained case; here, stronger and more comprehensive results under less restrictive assumptions are established.
+In contrast to \cite{khatana2020cdc} this article provides the convergence rate guarantees, establishes upper bounds on the total communication steps required for achieving the convergence rate estimates (remarks~\ref{rem:1/k_comm} and~\ref{rem:linear_comm}), and validation of the $\D$ algorithm's applicability using detailed numerical tests and comparison with other state-of-the-art algorithms is provided.

 The rest of the article is organized as follows.
-We present the framework for the DC-DistADMM algorithm along with basic definitions and notations in Section~\ref{sec:probform}.
-In Section~\ref{sec:ddistadmm} we discuss the DC-DistADMM algorithm along with the finite-time $\varepsilon$-consensus protocol in detail and provide supporting analysis.
+In Section~\ref{sec:probform}, the problem under consideration is discussed in detail and some basic definitions and notations used in the article are presented.
+Section~\ref{sec:ddistadmm} presents the $\D$ algorithm along with the finite-time $\varepsilon$-consensus protocol in detail; and provide supporting analysis for the $\varepsilon$-consensus protocol.
 The convergence analysis of the proposed algorithm is provided in Section~\ref{sec:convgAnalysis}.
-In particular, we establish two different convergence rate characterization under two different set of assumptions.
-In Section~\ref{sec:results} we conduct numerical simulations on a $\ell_1$ regularized distributed logistic regression problem and present the results.
-Further, we carry out a performance comparison between the existing state-of-the-art methods and DC-DistADMM in solving a distributed least squares problem.
-The comparison results verify our theoretical claims and provide a discussion on the effectiveness and suitability of the proposed algorithm.
-Section~\ref{sec:conclusion} provides the concluding remarks and discusses some future work of this article.
+In Section~\ref{sec:results}, numerical simulations comparing the existing state-of-the-art methods and $\D$ algorithm in solving: (i) a $\ell_1$ regularized distributed logistic regression problem and (ii) a \textcolor{black}{$\ell_1$ regularized distributed Huber loss minimization problem, are provided.} The comparison results verify theoretical claims and provide a discussion on the effectiveness and suitability of the proposed algorithm.
+Section~\ref{sec:conclusion} provides the concluding remarks and discusses some future work. \end{section}